Is Mint Mobile a better value than Google Fi?

 You can add more high-speed data at a rate of $10 for 1GB or $20 for 3GB if you run out.
 Even if you don't, your data won't get cut off, just slowed down.

-Google Fi offers an Unlimited plan and a Flexible plan.
-Both plans come with unlimited calling and texting to numbers in the United States.
-Both plans also keep data prices and amounts when roaming internationally.
-You can save money by bringing additional lines, with the cost per line coming down per line with up to four lines.
+Google Fi offers an Unlimited Plus plan, Simply Unlimited plan, and a Flexible plan.
+Each plan comes with unlimited calling and texting to numbers in the United States, free calling to Mexico and Canada (or 50 countries with Unlimited Plus), and data in the U.S., Mexico, and Canada.
+In addition, with each plan, you can save money by bringing additional lines, with the cost per line coming down per line with up to four lines.

-Unlimited comes with data up to unlimited data, though your data speed will be slashed if you use more than 22GB in a period.
-This is more than most people will use but worth keeping in mind if you are a heavy user.
-This plan also comes with free international calling to 50 countries and 100GB of Google One cloud storage.
-This plan starts at $70 per month for one line but that price will come down with more lines.
+The Unlimited Plus and Simply Unlimited plans come with data up to unlimited data, though your data speed will be slashed if you use more than 22GB in a period.
+This is more than most people will use but worth considering if you are a heavy user.
+Only the Unlimited Plus plan comes with 100GB of Google One cloud storage, though it is the most expensive.
+This plan starts at $70 per month for one line, and after that, it comes down as you add more lines.

-The Flexible plan grows with you and will make more sense for most people unless you know that you will use more than 6GB per month.
-This plan starts at $20 per month with one line and data costs $10 for 1GB.
-Google Fi actually only charges you for the data you use so no rounding to the nearest gigabyte here.
-At 6GB of usage, Google stops charging for additional data used thought, if you use more than 15GB, your speeds will be throttled.
+The Flexible plan grows with you and will make more sense for most people unless you use more than 6GB per month.
+This plan starts at $20 per month with one line, and data costs $10 for 1GB.
+Google Fi actually only charges you for the data you use, so no rounding to the nearest gigabyte here.
+At 6GB of usage, Google stops charging for additional data used, but if you use more than 15GB, your speeds will be throttled.

+What sets Google Fi's Simply Unlimited plan apart from the other two is that it offers fewer perks and a price that's somewhere between the two.
+This plan doesn't include any hotspot data, meaning that you won't be able to tether your laptop or tablet when Wi-Fi isn't available.
+The plan doesn't offer a data-only SIM like the other two, nor does it offer unlimited texting, calling, or data when traveling abroad—whereas, with the Unlimited Plus plan, you're able to roam for free.
+With the Flexible plan, you'll pay the same rate as you would for data domestically.
+The Simply Unlimited plan is a great choice if you need a lot of data and not much of anything else.

-Mint Mobile operates on T-Mobile's network and works with any phone compatible with that network including most GSM phones.
+Mint Mobile operates on T-Mobile's network and works with any phone compatible with that network, including most GSM phones.
 You can check your phone on Mint Mobile's website to be sure.
 You can also check with the Mint Mobile app.
-If you're ready for something new, you can purchase or finance a phone directly from Mint Mobile online.
-The online store sells a wide variety of phones including both Android devices and iPhones.
+If you're ready for something new, you can purchase or finance a phone directly from Mint Mobile online when you sign up.
+The online store sells a wide variety of phones, including Android devices and iPhones, and quite a few Mint Mobile compatible phones are available unlocked.

 Google Fi's phone compatibility is a bit more complex.
-Nearly any unlocked device can utilize the T-Mobile portion of Google Fi's service, but if you want to take full advantage of the service you'll need one of the Designed for Fi approved devices.
+Nearly any unlocked device can utilize the T-Mobile portion of Google Fi's service, but if you want to take full advantage of the service, you'll need one of the Designed for Fi-approved devices.
 These phones will be able to dynamically switch between all available towers to ensure the best possible coverage.

-Google's own Pixel series of phones is one of the best ways to get the most out of Google Fi, although there are a few other options.
-You can buy an unlocked Google Pixel phone like the mid-range Pixel 3a and it will activate with Google Fi's full capabilities.
+Google's own Pixel series of phones is one of the best ways to get the most out of Google Fi, although there are a few other options like Samsung's Galaxy S21 series.
+You can buy an unlocked Google Pixel phone like the mid-range Pixel 5a, and it will activate with Google Fi's full LTE and 5G capabilities.
 You can also buy or finance phones directly from Google's store.
+These are some of the best phones for Google Fi.

+Mint Mobile vs. Google Fi: Google Fi has the edge on coverage

-Mint Mobile is based on T-Mobile's 4G LTE network and it covers most Americans.
-It's always important to check your coverage before signing up for a new phone service.
-If you live in an urban or suburban area, Mint Mobile more than likely has you covered but will have a few more dead spots away from cities if you travel often.
+Mint Mobile utilizes T-Mobile's network, including full LTE and 5G, which covers most Americans.
+Of course, it's always important to check your coverage before signing up for a new phone plan, but if you live in an urban or suburban area, Mint Mobile more than likely has you covered but will have a few more dead spots away from cities if you travel often.
+Even so, T-Mobile's network includes much of Sprint's coverage, so most people should have great coverage.

-Google Fi merges towers from T-Mobile, Sprint, and US Cellular to form its coverage area.
+Google Fi merges towers from T-Mobile (including Sprint) and US Cellular to form its coverage area.
 If you have a phone that's fully compatible with this network, you should have service in most of the United States, though you still might see 3G speeds between cities.
-Check out Google Fi's coverage map to make sure you'll have good coverage where you live and work.
+For the most part, coverage and network performance should be very similar.

+Both carriers support 5G on T-Mobile's network, though you will need an unlocked 5G capable device that works with T-Mobile's network.
+Again, look for support for bands n71 and n41 for the best results.
+Luckily, most of the best Android phones support T-Mobile's full network, and any of the 5G Designed for Fi phones will support this network, including the Pixel 5a and Pixel 6 as well as the Galaxy S21 series.

 Mint Mobile users get free calls to Mexico and Canada and have variable rates for other countries.
 Mint Mobile's international data must be paid for individually at different rates depending on the country.
 Mint Mobile's rates are $0.05 per text, $0.25 per minute, and $0.20 per MB of data in the countries with service.
 Mexico and Canada have reduced rates at $0.02 per text, $0.06 per minute, and $0.05 per MB of data.

-Google Fi is well-known for its robust roaming options and if you travel outside the U.S. regularly, Google Fi can keep you connected without forcing you to change SIM cards or worry about absurd costs.
-Calling will cost $0.20 per minute but your data rates will stay the same.
-Google Fi's international roaming is available in more than 200 countries
+On the other hand, Google Fi is well known for its robust roaming options, and if you travel outside the U.S. regularly, it can keep you connected without forcing you to change SIM cards or worry about absurd costs.
+Calling will cost $0.20 per minute, but your data rates will stay the same unless you're on the Simply Unlimited plan.
+With the Unlimited Plus and Flexible plans, Google Fi's international roaming is available in more than 200 countries.

-If you are just looking to make calls to other countries, Google Fi's Unlimited plan has free calling to 50 locations.
-If you're on the Flexible plan, calls vary by country, though Canada is notably free.
-These rates also apply to the Unlimited plan for countries that aren't included.
+If you are just looking to make calls to other countries, Google Fi's Unlimited Plus plan has free calling to 50 locations.
+If you're on the Flexible or Simply Unlimited plan, calls vary by country, though Canada and Mexico are notably free.
+These rates also apply to the Unlimited Plus plan for countries that aren't included.

-Which is better for you?
+Mint Mobile vs. Google Fi: Which is better for you?

+Mint Mobile and Google Fi are two of the best cell phone plans you can get today.
 Google Fi is a great phone service for many people, especially if you use a Pixel phone and travel outside the country frequently.
-It also offers more data than Mint Mobile though the prices are quite a bit higher.
-However, for most people, Mint Mobile has more than enough coverage and data for most people.
+Google Fi has also continued to improve its coverage with sub-6 5G support.
+Still, as we saw in our Mint Mobile review, Mint has more than enough coverage and data for most people.
 Mint Mobile also has great device compatibility and doesn't require a special device to use its entire network.
 If you can work within one of Mint's plans, you will be able to save a lot of money.

 Mint Mobile